 Those programs, though, sometimes run into roadblocks when officials are planning, financing, and implementing them.
 Government leaders want to succeed, but they have pointed out that they need technical assistance to better design new policies and adapt existing ones to maximize their impact and minimize costs.

-To close that gap, WRI has designed the Restoration Policy Accelerator, a collaborative network that helps government leaders solve these key problems and push each other toward success.
+To close that gap, RI has designed the Restoration Policy Accelerator, a collaborative network that helps government leaders solve these key problems and push each other toward success.

 How does it work?
 The program walks governments leaders through a seven-step process of effective policy reform to: